stoerti2/Doomsday/README.md

 # ☠️ DOOMSDAY - The Internet Port Scanner

+## 👨‍💻 About the Author

+This project was built by an experienced IT professional with decades of hands-on work in network security, infrastructure, and software development.
+At 55, I am actively seeking new opportunities—whether as a full-time employee, freelancer, or project collaborator.
+If you value experience, deep technical knowledge, and a no-nonsense approach to problem-solving, let's connect.

+📫 I am open to job offers worldwide.
+✉️ **Contact**: [klaus@schloss-buskow.de]

 **DOOMSDAY** is a powerful, no-nonsense network scanner for huge networks.

 It systematically scans every IPv4 address in every /24 network block—from `1.0.0.0` to `254.255.255.0`—targeting the `.1` and `.254` addresses (typically routers, firewalls, and gateways) on a configurable set of ports.